 FUD can be tricky.
 It’s important to bring up the benefits of making the right decision (read: the decision you want them to make.)
 Yet, if you push it too far, people may kick back and ignore your pitch.

 Check out the approach Gerber Knives uses.
 They don’t come out and say, “If you purchase a cheaper knife, it may fail.”
 But they heavily imply it in the copy:

 The message is pretty clear: If you need a knife for a “survival situation,” use a Gerber one.
 Or else.

-Want Google Glass?
-There are only a few available …
+Did you want Google Glass?
+There were only a few available …

 The principle of scarcity teaches us that something becomes more attractive to us if we think we can’t have it.
 If something is only available for a limited time, or to a limited population, we want it more.